 \begin{lem} Suppose the negation Boolean function is represented by $\Gamma$, and $\Gamma$ is preserved by a 0-stable operation $v_{0}$.
 Then $v_{0}$ is 1-stable. \end{lem}

 \begin{proof} Since $v_{0}$ preserves the relation representing the negation and $v_{0}(1,0) = 1$, we have $v_{0}(0,1)=0$.
-Combining this with the fact that $v_{0}$ is idempotent and $v_{0}$ is $\{0,2\}\{1,2\}$-projection onto the first coordinate, we obtain that $v_{0}$ is 1-stable. \end{proof}
+Combining this with the fact that $v_{0}$ is idempotent and $v_{0}$ is a $\{0,2\}\{1,2\}$-projection to the first coordinate, we obtain that $v_{0}$ is 1-stable. \end{proof}

 \begin{thm} Suppose $\Gamma$ is preserved by a 0-stable operation $v_{0}$, then $\Gamma$ contains an AND-type relation (equivalently $\BoolClo(\Gamma)$ contains conjunction). \end{thm}

 \begin{proof} Assume that $\BoolClo(\Gamma)$ does not contain conjunction.